Ex-White House press secretary Stephanie Grisham to meet with 1/6 committee - KTVZ

 A source tells CNN that Grisham and Raskin had in-depth phone call about her knowledge of events behind-the-scenes at the White House on January 6.
 The source told CNN that Grisham was “candid” about events in the White House at the time, many of which Grisham was present for, including knowledge of conversations involving former President Donald Trump that day.

-Grisham was fired from her job as press secretary and White House communications director by Trump in April 2020, just shy of a one year in the those positions.
+Grisham left her job as press secretary and White House communications director by Trump in April 2020, just shy of a one year in those positions.
 She never held a press briefing in the briefing room while press secretary.
 Grisham was replaced by Kaleigh McEnany.
 She immediately returned to the East Wing, picking up the title of chief of staff to Melania Trump, who told CNN at the time she knew Grisham would “excel as chief of staff.”

 Grisham continued her close relationship with Melania Trump and Donald Trump and was often with the first couple on trips, including visits to Mar-A-Lago, and remained one of their most trusted staffers.
 It was Grisham who had to wake up Melania Trump in her bedroom when she fell asleep waiting on results from election night.

-Note: CORRECTION: A previous version of this story misstated how Grisham transitioned from White House press secretary to her role as chief of staff for first lady Melania Trump.